fb55/css-select/README.md

 - `xmlMode`: When enabled, tag names will be case-sensitive.
 Default: `false`.
 - `strict`: Limits the module to only use CSS3 selectors.
 Default: `false`.
+- `rootFunc`: The last function in the stack.
+Will be called with the last element that's looked at.
+Should return `true` if it shouldn't be called again for every matching subselector.

 ##Why?